Molecular dynamics simulations reveal internal tension in native state collagen fibrils: Mechanical properties in presence of longitudinal stresses

 We also investigate the influence of the rate of deformation $\dot{\epsilon_{zz}}$ (see figure \ref{fig:mechanics}.c).
 We slow the rate of deformation four times down to $\dot{\epsilon_{zz}} = 0.0025$ ns$^{-1}$.
-The average stiffness measure over the course of the applied deformation only slightly decreases when the lower deformation rate is applied, from $5.6$ to $5.2$ GPa.
+The average stiffness measure over the course of the applied \reviewfirst{strain} only slightly decreases when the lower \reviewfirst{strain} rate is applied, from $5.6$ to $5.2$ GPa.
 Further, we observe that the transient change of slope around $\epsilon_{zz} = 0.02$ is accentuated when reducing the rate.
-Although, the effect of the deformation rate on the deformation and the stiffness is significant, its is less so than the effect of the initial internal longitudinal stress.
-We do not expect that much slower deformation rates affordable within microsecond-long simulations would yield Young's moduli comparable with AFM and MEMS measurements.
+Although, the effect of the deformation rate on the deformation and the stiffness is significant, it is less so than the effect of the initial internal longitudinal stress.
+We do not expect that much slower \reviewfirst{strain} rates affordable within microsecond-long simulations would yield Young's moduli comparable with AFM and MEMS measurements.

-Last, we extended the amplitude of the applied deformation in the reference case with internal pre-stress (see figure \ref{fig:mechanics}.d).
-Beyond $0.1$ deformation, the microfibril displays the expected non-linear hyperelastic behaviour as documented by Gautieri et al.\cite{gautieri_hierarchical_2011}, associated with an increase of the instantaneous modulus of the material.
+Last, we extended the amplitude of the applied \reviewfirst{strain} in the reference case with internal pre-stress (see figure \ref{fig:mechanics}.d).
+Beyond $0.1$ \reviewfirst{strain}, the microfibril displays the expected non-linear hyperelastic behaviour as documented by Gautieri et al.\cite{gautieri_hierarchical_2011}, associated with an increase of the instantaneous modulus of the material.
 Nonetheless, up to $0.2$ we do not observe softening of the material.
-Since rupture of covalent bonds is not allowed in such an empirical force field, failure of single amino acid chains was not expected to occur, yet we neither observe denaturation of the tropocollagen molecules nor significant sliding of tropocollagens past each other.
+Since rupture of covalent bonds is not allowed in such an empirical force-field, failure of single amino acid chains was not expected to occur, yet we neither observe denaturation of the tropocollagen molecules nor significant sliding of tropocollagens past each other.

 In brief, the internal pre-stress may have several positive effects on the mechanical properties of the collagen fibrils.
 The internal pre-stresses tend to increase the initial alignment of the tropocollagens.
 The straightened tropocollagens would also have drastically increased initial stiffness, as elastic energy is either used to stretch peptidic covalent bonds or to increase steric interactions between single helices.
-Moreover, the internal pre-stresses, increasing the alignment of tropocollagen molecules, increases their surface of contact and therefore enhances frictional interactions much like what can be observed in yarn \cite{seguin_twist-controlled_2022}.
+Moreover, the internal pre-stresses, contributing to the alignment of tropocollagen molecules, increase their surface of contact and therefore enhance frictional interactions much like what can be observed in yarn \cite{seguin_twist-controlled_2022}.